xtyledan/xtyledan/README.md

 About Me [![Generic badge](https://img.shields.io/badge/Updated-03/12/2023-<COLOR>.svg)](https://shields.io/) -
-I'm Ty Daniels, a 23-year-old computer science enthusiast hailing from California.
+I'm Tyler Daniels, a 23-year-old computer science enthusiast hailing from California.
 I graduated with a degree in Computer Science from Southern New Hampshire University 23'.
 My journey into the world of technology has been an exciting one, filled with countless opportunities for learning and growth.

 I have a deep appreciation for music, enjoying everything from classic rock to electronic beats.
 Seafood aficionado?
 Absolutely.